Hacker0x01/docs.hackerone.com/docs/programs/setting-response-slas.md

 id: "programs/setting-response-targets"
 ---

-You can customize your program's response SLA times by configuring the number of business days.
-To customize your program's response SLA time:
+You can customize your program's response targets by configuring the number of business days.
+To customize your program's response target:
-1. Go to **Settings > Program > Response SLA**.
+1. Go to **Settings > Program > Response Target**.
-2. Input the target response SLA time in days for your program under the **Target** column.
+2. Input the response target in days for your program under the **Target** column.

 Keep in mind that:
-* It's recommended that you're targets fall within the Recommended and Limit times.
+* It's recommended that your targets fall within the Recommended and Response Standard times.

 Time | Recommended | Limit
 -------- | ----------- | -----